roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 ## Single Server Setup

 The Single server setup is when your application, database and files are served on the same physical or virtual server.
 It is a reasonable baseline and often you may never need more than that.
-We work a lot with this kind of systems.
+We work a lot with this kind of system.
 Even our personal computers may be an example of the single-node systems.

 This is probably how we can get in a situation when we tend to apply our single server mental model to think about distributed systems.
 However, distributed setup is a fundamentally different beast and it has four main differences:

 - **Latency** - when we have a single server, it's **CPU power and latency** we worry about.
 In distributed systems, our main concern is **network latency**.
 - **Memory Access** - in a single server, we have access to the **same memory space**, so it may be easier to write programs that interact with each other.
 You cannot get direct access from one server to another.
 - **Partial Failures** - both distributed and a single node systems have components that could fail.
-In case of a single server, there may be either total failure of the server (OS crashes or failures on ISP side) or partial failures of the applications installed on the server.
+In the case of a single server, there may be either total failure of the server (OS crashes or failures on the ISP side) or partial failures of the applications installed on the server.
 Every single component in a distributed setup surely shares these problems.
 However, they become **undisguisable** from each other.
 Having more components only **increases the chance that some of them would be affected by some failures**.

 These few differences are so significant that they effectively change the way we need to think and build distributed systems.

 ## Beyond Single Server

-From the brief comparison becomes clear that role of the network is crucial in multi-server setups.
+From the brief comparison it becomes clear that the role of the network is crucial in multi-server setups.
 In order to let services communicate with each other, they expose accessible APIs via standard protocols like:

 - REST
 - SOAP